Mitsubishi Pajero: Fourth generation (V80, V90; 2006)

+First facelift

 For 2012, the Pajero model was minimally restyled and given an improved monocoque body and suspension for reduced NVH among other benefits, with the series designation "NW".
 Interior dashboard and instrument lighting was changed to red for better night vision.
 GLX and up received an electrochromic auto-dimming mirror as standard.
 Mitsubishi also removed the swirl flaps from the intake manifold to further improve reliability under the heavy carbonisation environment of modern direct injection engines with EGR.